 | Hosting | DE (ISO 27001) | EU hosting, GDPR-compliant |

 Zammad is the better choice if you need a classic IT ticketing system, want self-hosting, or your support runs primarily through email.
-Zammad also serves government agencies, NGOs, and internal IT teams — ArminCX does not.
+Zammad also serves government agencies, NGOs, and internal IT teams — ArminCX doesn't.

 ArminCX is the better choice if you run a Shopify or WooCommerce store and want to use WhatsApp as a full channel for support and marketing.
-No per-agent pricing, but AI agents that handle standard inquiries around the clock.
+No per-agent pricing — instead, AI agents that resolve standard inquiries around the clock.

 The key difference: Zammad manages tickets.
 ArminCX automates customer service and generates revenue through WhatsApp at the same time.
 For e-commerce teams that need both, that's the more relevant comparison.

-Three Details That Get Lost in Pricing Comparisons
+Three Details That Get Lost in the Price Comparison

 Feature Sponsoring

 Something I genuinely appreciate about Zammad: if you're missing a feature, you can fund its development through Feature Sponsoring.
-The feature then becomes part of the open-source core and is available to all users.
-That's how the "Mentions" feature was built, for example.
-A model I'd like to see from more SaaS vendors.
+The feature then becomes part of the open-source core and is available to everyone.
+That's how the ServiceNow integration came about (sponsored by Adfinis AG, released in June 2020), and the Mentions feature was built the same way.
+A model that's rare in SaaS — and one I'd like to see from more vendors.

 Migration from OTRS and Jira

-If you're switching from OTRS (no more Community Edition) or Jira Service Management (too complex and expensive for pure customer support): Zammad offers free migrators for both systems.
-Data transfer works directly through the admin interface.
+If you're switching from OTRS (Community Edition discontinued) or Jira Service Management (too complex and expensive for pure customer support): Zammad offers free migrators for both systems.
+Data transfer runs directly through the admin interface, importing tickets, users, and attachments.
+Migrations from Zendesk, Freshdesk, or classic mailbox solutions are also covered.

 NGOs and Non-Profits

 Self-Hosted: Organizations with their own IT department and strict compliance requirements — banks, government agencies, enterprises with 50+ agents.
-If you're a Shopify store with 12 employees, stay away.
+If you're a Shopify shop with 12 employees, stay away.

 Frequently Asked Questions About Zammad Pricing